mkohler/cython_swig/README.rst

 .. class:: handout

-    Cython's primary use is not wrapping C libraries.
-It is improving the performance of Python code.
-And the pitch is awesome.
+    Cython is great at wrapping C libraries, but its primary use is improving the performance of PYTHON code.
+The ability to wrap C libraries almost comes along for free.
+The Cython pitch is great.
     Cython IS Python, with optional, static, types.
 The more types you add, the faster it goes.

-    Unlike SWIG, which has its own pattern matching language for glueing together C and Python, Cython is C AND Python, in one file.
-You just need to get used to the idea, (pause) and change your build process.
+    Unlike SWIG, which has its own pattern matching language for gluing together C and Python, Cython is C AND Python, in one file.
+You just need to wrap your head around the idea, (pause) and change your build process.

-    Allowing one to switch between C and Python, line-by-line, is a killer feature, as it lets one smoothely slide between C and Python, as external interfaces or performance considerations dictate.
+    Allowing one to switch between C and Python, line-by-line, is a killer feature, as it lets one smoothly slide between C and Python, as external interfaces or performance considerations dictate.

 Alternatives to Cython and SWIG